Socialist Republic of Bosnia and Herzegovina

-The Socialist Republic of Bosnia and Herzegovina (SR Bosnia and Herzegovina; Socijalistička Republika Bosna i Hercegovina), commonly referred to as Socialist Bosnia or simply Bosnia, was one of the six constituent federal states forming the Socialist Federal Republic of Yugoslavia.
+The Socialist Republic of Bosnia and Herzegovina (SR Bosnia and Herzegovina; SR BiH), commonly referred to as Socialist Bosnia or simply Bosnia, was one of the six constituent republics forming the Socialist Federal Republic of Yugoslavia.
 It was a predecessor of the modern-day Bosnia and Herzegovina, existing between 1945 and 1992, under a number of different formal names, including Democratic Bosnia and Herzegovina (1943–1946) and People's Republic of Bosnia and Herzegovina (1946–1963).

-Within Yugoslavia, Bosnia and Herzegovina was a unique federal state with no dominant ethnic group, as was the case in other constituent states, all of which were also nation states of Yugoslavia's South Slavic ethnic groups.
+Within Yugoslavia, Bosnia and Herzegovina was a unique federal unit with no dominant ethnic group, as was the case in other constituent states, all of which were also nation states of Yugoslavia's South Slavic ethnic groups.
 It was administered under strict terms of sanctioned consociationalism, known locally as "ethnic key" or "national key" (etnički/nacionalni ključ), based on the balance of political representation of 3 largest ethnic groups (Bosnian Muslims, (Note: Now known as Bosniaks.
 Bosnian Muslim was the official label for the group at the time.)
 Croats and Serbs).

 Sarajevo served as the capital city throughout its existence and remained the capital following independence.
 The Socialist Republic was dissolved in 1990 when it abandoned its socialist institutions and adopted liberal ones, as the Republic of Bosnia and Herzegovina which declared independence from Yugoslavia in 1992.
 The Government of Bosnia and Herzegovina was, up to 20 December 1990, in sole control of the League of Communists of Bosnia and Herzegovina, the Bosnian branch of League of Communists of Yugoslavia.

-The borders of SR Bosnia and Herzegovina were almost identical to the one Condominium of Bosnia and Herzegovina had during the period of Austro-Hungarian rule that lasted until 1918.
+The borders of SR Bosnia and Herzegovina were almost identical to those that the Condominium of Bosnia and Herzegovina had during the period of Austro-Hungarian rule that lasted until 1918.
 That year Bosnia became part of the Kingdom of Serbs, Croats, and Slovenes and divided into several banovinas (regional administrative units), namely parts of Vrbas, Drina, Zeta and Croatia banovinas.
 With the establishment of a People's Republic, its modern borders were delineated.